codacy-stress-test/mongodb-mongosh/THIRD_PARTY_NOTICES.md

 The following third-party software is used by and included in **mongosh**.
-This document was automatically generated on Sun Jul 23 2023.
+This document was automatically generated on Sun Aug 06 2023.

 ## List of dependencies